dfvella/dfvella.github.io/index.md

 ### VTOL Flight Control System (Version 2)

 I am currently working on a flight control system that will provide flight stabilization for VTOL aircraft.
 The system is built around the Raspberry Pi Pico microcontroller.
-The system uses onboard sensors and a feedback loop to stabilize the aircraft in vertical flight.
+The system uses onboard sensors and feedback loops to stabilize the aircraft in vertical flight.
 The unusual tail-sitter design simplifies the mechanical complexity and improves the durability of the aircraft.

 [view code on GitHub](https://github.com/dfvella/vtol-2)